orcfax/docs/docs/incentivized-testnet/itn-overview.md

 To join the ITN, participants must meet the following:

+# Validator model introduction

+Orcfax validators are the software nodes run by a decentralized network of operators around the world.
+These Orcfax software nodes collect, validate, publish and archive real world data on-chain for Cardano decentralized apps (dApps) to use.
+Instead of having off-chain business deals and contracts with hand-picked validators, Orcfax is implementing a permissionless and decentralized Oracle pool model for its validator network.

+This means that anyone can become an Orcfax validator as long as they are able to meet the minimum [requirements](#technical-requirements).

 ### Validator license

+The Validator License is an NFT that represents the right to operate an Orcfax validator node.
+The NFT is non-redeemable, but tradable on the secondary markets.
+The use of a license and the required deposit is strategically designed to provide network security, clarity, and fairness within the Validator Network.

 Initially, participants may only be required to hold a validator license on a Mainnet wallet.
 However, as we progress through the more advanced phases of the